The Orange and Citron Princess: The Girl from the Pomerance (Rozen'feld)

 Tadjik Iranist Anna Rozen'feld translated an Iranian tale to Russian with the title "Девушка Померанец" ("The Girl from the Pomerance").
-In this tale, a padishah has forty wifes and no child, so he makes a vow to build a pool of butter and another of honey if he is given one.
+In this tale, a padishah has forty wives and no child, so he makes a vow to build a pool of butter and another of honey if he is given one.
 In time, his fortieth wife gives birth to a son, to his happiness.
 After eighteen years, the son grows up to be a fine prince, and the padishah remembers his vow, so he builds two pools for the poor to draw honey and butter.
 One day, a poor hunched woman approaches the pools to draw some for herself when the prince laughs at her from his window, then throws a pebble to break her vase.
 For this, the old woman curses the prince to win over the Girl from the Pomerance.
 The prince wishes to know more, but the old woman rebuffs him.
 The prince asks his mother about it, who tells him about a garden in the mountains with maidens that live in pomerance trees.
 The prince decides to depart, despite the padishah's objections, and meets an old hermit on the road.
 The old hermit tries to dissuade the prince, but directs him to an old woman's hut deep in the forest, after a path guarded by snarling animals he is to pay no heed to.
 The prince escapes the animals and reaches the hut that belongs to a div-woman.
 The div-woman compliments the prince on crossing the land of the peris into the land of the divs, and advises him how to proceed: climb a mountain until he finds a black horse that is quick, mount it and reach a steppe, kills a goat in the steppe and give it to a dragon guarding a gate, enter the gate and steal the fruits from the tree and rush back without looking back.
 The prince does as instructed and plucks a fruit, which begins to alert the div guardians of the garden, then steals a few more fruits and rides away from the garden.